‘Bold And The Beautiful’ Recap For Tuesday, August 21: Hope & Liam Wed, Bill’s Wish & Steffy’s Courageous Move

 — Bold & The Beautiful (@BandB_CBS) August 21, 2018

-The bridal couple then make their vows to each other and kiss as Carter declares them husband and wife.
+The bridal couple then makes their vows to each other and kiss as Carter declares them husband and wife.
 Hope and Liam are given a standing ovation by friends and family.
 Bold and the Beautiful airs weekdays on CBS.

 It’s official! ???? #BoldandBeautiful pic.twitter.com/9Q6HVdjiCE